Last Updated on February 28, 2022 by Anne-Marie

 However, if you're gluten free , make sure to use gluten free certified oatmeal as some oatmeal brands may be subject to cross contamination due to the machinery on which they're processed.

 Tips for cooking up a batch of Easy to Make High Protein Oatmeal Pancakes

 If you use old fashioned or steel cut oats in this high protein pancakes recipe, make sure to pulverize them in your blender first.
 That way they act more like a flour than loose oats.

-I also love using Stephanie Izard’s recipe for Pomegranate Syrup for my oatmeal protein pancakes.
+I also love using real maple syrup for my oatmeal protein pancakes.